SentioProberDev/Examples-CSharp/README.md

 # Examples for controlling MPI SENTIO with C#
-Examples for remotely controlling Sentio with the C# programming language
+A basic example for demonstrating how to remotely control SENTIO with TCP/Ip

 ```
 static void Main(string[] args)
 {